In-Data-We-Trust/Azure-Data-Stack-Azure-SQL-DB/1. Making_Azure_SQL_DB/Details_IDWT_Production_Azure_SQL_DB.md

 - Compute and Storage - Basic, 5 DTU's at $6.11 per month
 - Connectivity Method: Leaving as Public Endpoint for now so that it can work across other Azure services. - https://learn.microsoft.com/en-gb/azure/azure-sql/database/network-access-controls-overview?view=azuresql
 - Firewall Rules: Set to No for both Azure Services and Adding client IP address.
 This can be changed on a per cloud feature basis
-- Ledger: enabled ledger for auditing purposes
+- Ledger: disabled ledger for auditing purposes
+  - The initial deployment with enabled ledger functionality wasn't compatible with github pipelines.
+This isn't required and is more suitable to use-cases where a blockchain ledger is required.
+One to explore later

 ## Overview of Details Entered